neurobagel/documentation/docs/data_prep.md

         e.g., a BIDS ID of `sub-MNI001` is not the same as subject IDs `sub-mni001` or `mni001` in a phenotypic TSV and would not be linked by Neurobagel.

-- All BIDS subjects must be included in the phenotypic TSV, even if they only have BIDS imaging information.
+- All BIDS subjects are included in the phenotypic TSV, even if they only have BIDS imaging information.
-  Neurobagel does not allow for datasets where subjects have BIDS data but are not represented in the phenotypic TSV, although subjects who have phenotypic data but no BIDS data are allowed.
+  Neurobagel does not allow for datasets where subjects have BIDS data but are not represented in the phenotypic TSV (however, subjects who have phenotypic data but no BIDS data are allowed).

 ## Examples of valid phenotypic TSVs